-If you become disabled and your claim for SLTD benefits is approved by The Standard, SLTD benefits become payable after you have been continuously disabled and remain continuously disabled for either:
+If you become disabled and The Standard approves your claim for SLTD benefits, SLTD benefits become payable after you have been continuously disabled and remain continuously disabled for either:

-- 90 days, if you elect coverage under Plan 1; or - 180 days, if you elect coverage under Plan 2
+- 90 days, if you elect coverage under Plan 1; or - 180 days, if you elect coverage under Plan 2.

-SLTD benefits are not payable during this benefit waiting period.
+SLTD benefits are not payable during the benefit waiting period.